-Keep at least 1 meter distance between yourself and other people, especially those who cough or sneeze or have a fever.
-Inhaling the air near a person infected with a virus increase the risk of contracting it.
+Keep at least 1.5 meter distance between yourself and other people, especially those who cough, sneeze or have a temperature.

-If you have a fever, cough, breathing difficulties - get medical help:
+If you suspect having coronavirus symptoms – get medical help:

-- report to the infectious ward in the country where you are (in Poland - click here)
+- report to the infectious ward – check the list of infectious ward in Poland

-When planning a trip, check the country-specific warnings.
-Current travel announcements and guidelines can be found at:
+When planning a trip outside Poland, check the country-specific warnings.
+Current Travel announcements and guidelines for passengers can be found at:

 - World Health Organization

 - European Centre for Disease Prevention and Control